 Recommend Regular Rinsing Off

 A great way to start stretching your hard-earned money spent on chlorine is to have all swimmers rinse off before they enter the pool.
-This is an easy preventative measure to help keep the water a little more clean.
+This is an easy preventative measure to help keep the water a little cleaner.

 Skim and Scrub Systematically